Lahn, Hesse: Citizen concern over merger

-However, the merger quickly proved to be unpopular, especially in the part of Wetzlar.
+The merger quickly proved to be unpopular, especially in the part of Wetzlar.
 According to the 27 May 1970 census, Gießen had a population of 75,555 was slightly more than twice Wetzlar's 36,618, enough for Wetzlar residents to consider the merger to be subordination to Gießen.
 In addition to that, the merger was done rather awkwardly, as the new city had no clear central functional orientation, but two city cores which co-existed and competed with each other, with completely different characters: Lahn-Gießen was an administrative, university and shopping district, while Lahn-Wetzlar was an industrial and shopping district.
 The city cores were approximately 15 kilometers apart, and the territory in-between (today municipalities of Heuchelheim and Lahnau) was rather sparsely populated with village-like districts, making networking and differentation of functions very difficult.

 The Wetzlar residents feared their city would be structurally crushed by the larger Gießen and end up degenerating into Gießen's dormitory town.
 The feeling was further reinforced by the postal codes - the new city kept using Gießen's postal code of 6300.
 However, letters to Gießen would be addressed as "6300 Lahn 1" and to Wetzlar as "6300 Lahn 2".
 In addition, the areas between Gießen and Wetzlar feared that the areas would be robbed of their character by a large expansion of building areas, increasing the traffic congestion between the two cities.